Desiderius Hédervári: Court positions

 After the fall of James Borsa and his clan's oligarchic province, Desiderius was made ispán of Zaránd County and castellan of Világos Castle (today ruins in Șiria, Romania) in 1318.
 He retained both offices until his death, as a result he appeared in contemporary documents with the suffix "de Világosvár" throughout his remaining life.
-He also served as castellan of Kapuvár for a brief time in 1318.
-Charles I donated the land of Győrság in Győr County to Desiderius in that year.
+He also served as castellan of Kapuvár for a brief time in 1318, which fort previously belonged to the domain of the Kőszegis, so perhaps he played a role in its capture.
+Charles I donated the land of Győrság (or Bocsság) in Győr County to Desiderius in that year, which was initially a possession of the royal winemakers.

 Desiderius entered the queenly court of Elizabeth of Poland – Charles' third or fourth wife – by March 1321, when he was first styled as equerry (Master of the horse) to the queen.
 He also served as Judge of the Queen's Court since February 1323, which was the most prestigious position in the queenly household.
 He held both dignities until his death.
 Nevertheless, Desiderius remained a confidant of Charles I, there is no record of his any activity relating Queen Elizabeth or her interests.
 With his positions, Desiderius became a member of the government elite, albeit as one of its insignificant officials.
 He was one of the signatory barons in that document in April 1323, when Frederick the Fair and his brothers renounced Pressburg (now Bratislava in Slovakia), which they had controlled for decades, in exchange for the support they had received from Charles against Louis IV, Holy Roman Emperor in the previous year.
 Desiderius frequently resided in the new capital Visegrád thereafter.
+He was granted the estates Farkasfölde and Kövesd in Győr County by Charles I in 1324, but the family of the late Stephen Vönöcki successfully recovered the lands shortly thereafter.